greatxue/coding_language/cpp_tut/8_cpp_ptr.md

 **Sizes of the Fundamental Types**

 The memory space required to represent a value depends on the *type* of value.
-Although there remains some flexibility                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         , the following sizes are typical:
+Although there remains some flexibility, the following sizes are typical:

 |        Size         |    Datatypes     |
 | :-----------------: | :--------------: |